 (11) Evidence of at least two (2) years’ experience on the Houston Ship Channel between Galveston Bar and Turning Basin, Houston, Texas.

-In lieu of the experience required above, the Applicant may draw with reference an accurate chart of the Houston Ship Channel and Galveston Bar showing all prominent features of the route, courses, aids-to-navigation, depths, widths, Vessel Traffic System reporting points, and other features between the Galveston Sea Buoy and Port Authority Turning Basin.
+In lieu of the experience required above, the Applicant may draw with reference an accurate chart of the Houston Ship Channel and Galveston Bar showing all prominent features of the route, courses, aids-to-navigation, depths, widths, Vessel Traffic System reporting points, and other features between the Galveston Sea Buoy and Port Authority Turning Basin. * (the hand drawn charts should be folded to roughly 8” X 10”, not rolled up, and included with the remainder of the application).

 The Pilot Board Application Review Committee examines all applications and supporting documents, and performs background checks on applicants.
 If all the application criteria are met, and the applicant is determined qualified, the application is forwarded to the Houston Pilots Association, who places it in the Pilot Pool, for consideration for an appointment as a Deputy Branch Pilot when a vacancy occurs.
 After five years, an applicant that has not been appointed as a Deputy Branch Pilot must reapply to the Application Review Committee for the opportunity to remain in the pool.
 All necessary forms should be completed, signed, and returned to: